BallAerospace/COSMOS/_posts/2016-08-22-custom-widgets.markdown

 We're extending the closest widget that Qt offers to what we're trying to achieve.
 In this case it's pretty obvious but you can get documentation on [all the Qt classes](http://doc.qt.io/qt-4.8/classes.html).
 In many cases it might be easier to extend an existing [COSMOS widget](https://github.com/BallAerospace/COSMOS/tree/master/lib/cosmos/tools/tlm_viewer/widgets).

 Note that our initialize method takes the parent_layout as the first value.
 All COSMOS widgets make the first parameter the parent_layout so they can be added.
 The next four paramaters are typically the target_name, packet_name, item_name and value_type.
 Additional parameters can follow the value_type parameter.
 The first thing we do in the initialize method is call super which calls the Widget initialize method.
 If you run this code you should see that the screen displays but doesn't look any different.
 That's because we haven't actually added our new widget to the parent_layout.
 Before adding widgets to the layout you typically want to configure them.
 For our table, we need to set the number of rows and columns.
-First I grab the telemetry value from the server using the ```tlm()``` scripting method defined in [telemetry.rb](https://github.com/BallAerospace/COSMOS/blob/master/lib/cosmos/script/telemetry.rb).
+First I grab the telemetry value from the server using the ```System.telemetry.value``` method defined in [telemetry.rb](https://github.com/BallAerospace/COSMOS/blob/master/lib/cosmos/packets/telemetry.rb).
 Since this is an array value I call ```length``` to determine how many rows to display in the table.
 I then use the Qt methods ```setRowCount``` and ```setColumnCount``` to initialize the table.
 You can find these methods in the [Qt::TableWidget](http://doc.qt.io/qt-4.8/qtablewidget.html) documentation.
 Finally I call the addWidget method which is a part of all the [Qt::Layout](http://doc.qt.io/qt-4.8/qlayout.html) classes.

 {% highlight ruby %}
     def initialize(parent_layout, target_name, packet_name, item_name, value_type = :WITH_UNITS)
       super(target_name, packet_name, item_name, value_type)
-      value = tlm(target_name, packet_name, item_name) # Get the value
+      value = System.telemetry.value(target_name, packet_name, item_name) # Get the value
       @rows = value.length # Store the rows
       setRowCount(@rows)
       setColumnCount(1)